TuomoKu/SPX-GC/README.md

 ---
 # First launch <a id="firstlaunch"></a>
-* Open web browser (such as Chrome) and load SPX-GC gui from url shown in the console at the start-up:
+* Open web browser (such as Chrome) and load SPX gui from url shown in the console at the start-up:
 ```
 --------------------------------
-  SPX-GC url:
+  SPX url:
   http://127.0.0.1:5000
 --------------------------------
 ```